keptn/lifecycle-toolkit/docs/docs/guides/multi-stage-delivery.md

 - A Personal Access token for your GitHub repository.
 We recommend using a [fine-grained token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens) with the following permissions for the repository:
     - Read access to metadata
     - Read/Write access to actions

-Note that for the prmotion to work properly, you need to enable read and write permissions for Github actions in your repository - see the screenshot below:
+Note that for the promotion to work properly, you need to enable read and write permissions for Github actions in your repository - see the screenshot below:

 ![Workflow Permissions](./assets/multi-stage-delivery/workflow-permissions.png)